fomy/destor/README.md

 ----
 1. If the running destor is crashed artificially or unexpectedly, data consistency is not guaranted and you'd better run rebuild script.
 2. Does NOT support concurrent backup/restore.
-3. If working path in destor.config is modified, the rebuild script in scripts folder must be modified too.
+3. If working path in destor.config is modified, the rebuild script must be modified too.

 Author
 ------